MarkAHuff/React_Practice/src/README.md

 # React Movies Queue

-## Demo

-You can see the finished demo here:

 ## Description

 This is a light weight React Project intended to help teach coding, styling and testing React Components.